DEEPIKAKANNAN25/AWS_Project/README.md

 🖼️ 15.
 File Upload Interface ([images/15-file-upload-page.png](images/15-file-upload-page.png))

 I uploaded my static files (HTML, CSS, JS, images) by clicking "Upload".
-I selected the files.
+I selected all required website files.

 🖼️ 16.
 List of Uploaded Files ([images/16-uploaded-files-list.png](images/16-uploaded-files-list.png))

-This page showed the list of files I selected.
-I confirmed the upload.
+This screen showed the list of selected files before confirming upload.

 🖼️ 17.
 Files Uploading in Progress ([images/17-files-uploading.png](images/17-files-uploading.png))

-This showed the process of files uploading.
+This showed the process of files uploads.

 🖼️ 18.
 Upload Success Confirmation ([images/18-upload-success-message.png](images/18-upload-success-message.png))

-This confirmed all website files were uploaded successfully.
-I visited my hosted static website endpoint to view my hosted static website.
+This confirmed that all website files were uploaded successfully.
+I visited the static website endpoint to view the hosted site.

 🧭 Part 5 – Website Preview Pages (Screenshots 19–21)

 🖼️ 19.
 About Page ([images/19-static-website-about.png](images/19-static-website-about.png))

-Screenshot of  “About, Education and Experience” section of the hosted static website captured during page scrolling.
+Screenshot of the ‘About, Education, and Experience’ section of the hosted static website, captured while scrolling.

 🖼️ 20.
 Projects Page ([images/20-static-website-projects.png](images/20-static-website-projects.png))

-Screenshot of “Projects” section of the website while scrolling through the hosted static website.
+Screenshot of the ‘Projects’ section of the hosted static website, captured during scrolling.

 🖼️ 21.
 Certificates Page ([images/21-static-website-certificates.png](images/21-static-website-certificates.png))

-Screenshot of “Technical skills, Soft skills and Certificates” section of the website while scrolling through the hosted static website.
+Screenshot of the ‘Technical Skills, Soft Skills, and Certificates’ section of the hosted static website.

 🎥 Demo Video: A full walkthrough of the deployed website in action: https://github.com/DEEPIKAKANNAN25/AWS_Project/blob/main/Project-Demo/VideoRecording.mp4

 🌟 Benefits of Hosting on Amazon S3

- • Scalable: Handles high traffic automatically
+ • Scalable: Handles high traffic automatically.

- • Secure: IAM and bucket policies for access control
+ • Secure: IAM and bucket policies for access control.

- • Serverless: No infrastructure management needed
+ • Serverless: No infrastructure management needed.

- • Cost-effective: Pay only for what you use
+ • Cost-effective: Pay only for what you use.

- • Highly Available: 99.99% uptime with global reach
+ • Highly Available: 99.99% uptime.

 📚 Conclusion

- • By completing this project, I gained:"
+• By completing this project, I gained the following skills and experience:

- • Gained hands-on experience deploying a static website on AWS S3
+• Gained hands-on experience deploying a static website on AWS S3.

- • Learned how to configure public access and bucket policies
+• Learned how to configure public access and bucket policies.

- • Built a secure, scalable, and serverless portfolio site
+• Built a secure, scalable, and serverless portfolio site.

- • This project is a great example of using AWS S3 for lightweight web hosting — perfect for portfolios, resumes, documentation, and more.
+• Demonstrated AWS S3's value for lightweight web hosting, ideal for portfolios, resumes, documentation, and more.